Manzanit0/Optimg/README.md

 - You need to [**set some variables**](https://www.terraform.io/docs/configuration/variables.html), either as environment variables, or via a `*.tfvars` file.
 They include the AWS region where you want to create the infrastructure and the S3 Bucket which Optimg will be watching for events.
+To check which environment variables need to be set simply execute `terraform apply` once and it will prompt you for them.

 - You need to **have a bucket already created** which will trigger the events which Optimg will act upon.
 The reason why I didn't automate the creation is because sometimes folks will want to add